rendon/cf/README.md

     ├── .in_0.txt
     ├── .in_1.txt
     ├── .out_0.txt
+    ├── .out_1.txt
-    └── .out_1.txt
+    └── .settings.yml

-    0 directories, 4 files
+    0 directories, 5 files

-Download test cases for all problems in a contest:
+###Download test cases for all problems in a contest:

     $ cf setup 459
     Problem A is ready!